Musgrove, Machado lead Padres to 12-1 win over Braves - NewsBreak

 Musgrove, Machado lead Padres to 12-1 win over Braves

-It was all worth it when Musgrove walked off the mound with two outs in the seventh inning to a standing ovation from the sellout crowd of 44,844 at Petco Park.

-“Getting to open up in front of your hometown, a full stadium, especially when baseball is as exciting as it is in San Diego, it's everything I dreamed of,” Musgrove said after the Padres routed the defending World Series champion Atlanta Braves 12-1.

-Musgrove pitched brilliantly and had plenty of help from an offense that had been somewhat lethargic opening the season.
-Manny Machado homered and tied his career high with five hits, and rookie C.J.
-Abrams hit his first homer for San Diego.
+SAN DIEGO (AP) — Joe Musgrove pitched 6 2/3 brilliant innings for his hometown Padres against defending World Series champion Atlanta, Manny Machado homered and tied his career high with five hits, and rookie C.J.
+Abrams hit his first homer for San Diego, which routed the Braves 12-1 in its home opener Thursday night.

-As the bottom of the sixth dragged on, Melvin told Musgrove he didn't think he needed to go back out there.
-Musgrove, who grew up in suburban El Cajon, wanted to stay in the game.

-“He said, ‘What if I give you two hitters and then pull you out and see if we can get you a little ovation,'" Musgrove said.
-"I said I'm up for that.
-My focus was just getting those first two guys.”

 Machado went 5 for 5, scored four runs, had two RBIs and stole two bases.
 Eric Hosmer had four hits while new designated hitter Luke Voit drove in three runs.
 Atlanta's Ozzie Albies homered leading off the ninth, his second.

-Musgrove's start came a year and five days after he threw the first no-hitter in franchise history, at Texas in his second start with the Padres.
+New manager Bob Melvin lined up his rotation so Musgrove, who grew up in suburban El Cajon, would start the home opener.
+It came a year and five days after Musgrove threw the first no-hitter in franchise history, at Texas in his second start with the Padres.

-Musgrove (1-0) held the Braves to four hits, struck out six and walked none.
+Melvin went out to get Musgrove (1-0) with two outs in the sixth, allowing the crowd to acknowledge the big right-hander.
+Musgrove held the Braves to four hits, struck out six and walked none.
 It was the first time in his seven-year career that he earned a start in a home opener.

-Musgrove said he was stressed earlier in the day and his girlfriend was upset that he wasn't talking with her in the morning because he was "just trying to get myself in the right head space.

-“It’s a good feeling to have the support of an entire city, but we also feel a little bit more pressure when everyone's reaching out and everyone’s pulling for you and everyone’s coming to watch you,” Musgrove said.
-“It was nice to have a little bit of excitement from the offense and some of the other guys on the team to take a little bit of that off.”

 Braves starter Charlie Morton (1-1) struggled through five innings.
 He allowed five runs and nine hits, struck out five, walked three and hit two batters.
 He also got the 1,500th strikeout of his career.